mspnp/interruptible-workload-on-spot/README.md

 ## Installation

-This reference implementation contains a simple and asyncronously queue-processing worker (C#, .NET 6) implemented in combination with [Azure Queue Storage](https://learn.microsoft.com/azure/storage/queues/storage-queues-introduction) and demonstrates how to query the [Azure Scheduled Events] REST endpoint that allows the workload to be signaled prior to eviction so it can anticipate such disruption event and prepare for interruption limiting its impact.
+This reference implementation contains a simple and asynchronously queue-processing worker (C#, .NET 6) implemented in combination with [Azure Queue Storage](https://learn.microsoft.com/azure/storage/queues/storage-queues-introduction) and demonstrates how to query the [Azure Scheduled Events] REST endpoint that allows the workload to be signaled prior to eviction so it can anticipate such disruption event and prepare for interruption limiting its impact.

 This interruptible workload is installed on Azure Spot VM by using [VM Applications](https://learn.microsoft.com/azure/virtual-machines/vm-applications).